JetBrains/projector-docker/README.md

 ### `build-container.sh`
 Builds a Docker container locally.

+### `build-container-dev.sh`
+Compiles and builds a Docker container locally.
+The script assumes the JAVA_HOME is set to a JDK 11.

 ### `create-image.sh`
 Creates a Docker image from a built container and saves it as a `tar.gz` archive.